 Complications related to bladder outlet obstruction (BOO) secondary to BPH include the following:

-In 2011, the American Urological Association (AUA) published a 2010 update to their Guideline on the Management of Benign Prostatic Hyperplasia (BPH), which the AUA validated in 2014.
-The guideline includes an algorithm for the diagnosis and basic treatment of LUTS, which is presented below.
+The American Urological Association (AUA) has issued a Guideline on the Management of Benign Prostatic Hyperplasia (BPH), which the AUA validated in 2014.
+The guideline includes an algorithm for the diagnosis and basic treatment of lower urinary tract symptoms (LUTS), which is presented below.

 Basic management of lower urinary tract symptoms (LUTS) in men

 Examine the urine using dipstick methods and/or via centrifuged sediment evaluation to assess for the presence of blood, leukocytes, bacteria, protein, or glucose.

 This may be useful to exclude infectious causes of irritative voiding and is usually performed if the initial urinalysis findings indicate an abnormality.

 Although BPH does not cause prostate cancer, men at risk for BPH are also at risk for prostate cancer and should be screened accordingly.
 Screening for prostate cancer remains controversial and should done after an informed discussion between the physician and patient.

 The 2010 update of the American Cancer Society (ACS) guideline for early detection of prostate cancer stresses the importance of involving men in the decision whether to test for prostate cancer.
 The ACS notes that PSA testing may reduce the likelihood of dying from prostate cancer but poses serious risks, particularly of treatment of prostate cancer that would not have caused ill effects if left undetected.

 The ACS recommends that men receive information about the uncertainties, risks, and potential benefits associated with prostate cancer screening.
 After this discussion, if the patient wishes to proceed with screening (ie, prostate-specific antigen [PSA] testing and digital rectal examination [DRE] for prostate cancer), the ACS recommends proceeding with screening at the following ages: